edorrough/CLEAR/README.md

         },
 ```

-You can create more objects with information including the Header of the section along with a link to attach to it(not required.)
+You can create more objects with information including the Header of the section along with a link to attach to it.
 The content you want to dispaly as ```content_content:```.
 The ```previews:``` section represents the image card.
 Here you can attach an image, a title,
 alt text, a header under the image, hoveer text, and finally a link.